- Open fire

 A wonderful little cottage for a romantic break.

 One king-size double bedroom.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
-Sitting room with dining area and electric fire.
+Sitting room with woodburner and dining area.

 - Electric oven and hob, microwave, fridge/freezer, TV with Freeview, DVD, WiFi, selection of books and DVDs